Atmosphere-NX/Atmosphere/docs/cheats.md

 + R: Register to use as base address.
 + I: Increment register flag (0 = do not increment R, 1 = increment R by T).
 + O: Offset type, see below.
-+ x: Register used as offset when O is 1, Memory type when O is 3.
++ x: Register used as offset when O is 1, Memory type when O is 3, 4 or 5.
 + a: Value used as offset when O is 2, 4 or 5.

 #### Offset Types